jkctech/Telegram-Trilateration/Trilateration/README.md

 <img src="_assets/example_excel.jpg" width="75%">

 So, how to start pinpointing someone?
 To determine an exact location of a device, you need at least 3 points with their respective distance.
 I could either move there myself, or let my computer do the work for me.
 By using an emulated Android device, I can spoof my GPS location and make Telegram think I am at another location.
-One Android emulator with GPS spoofing built-in is NOX ([https://www.bignox.com/](https://www.bignox.com/))
+One Android emulator with GPS spoofing built-in is Nox ([https://www.bignox.com/](https://www.bignox.com/))

 <img src="_assets/example_gps.jpg" width="50%">

-NOX Allows me to click on a spot on the map, click "Move here" and my GPS location is set.
+Nox Allows me to click on a spot on the map, click "Move here" and my GPS location is set.\
 It provides the exact set GPS coordinates which we will use for our trilateration.

 **The steps for locating someone are rather easy:**